yuxblank/phackp/README.md

 It provides an Model View Controller structure for organizing your project and tries to be as far as possible "convention over configuration".

 # Requirements
-Actually the frameworks is on heavy development. it has been tested with Apache and built-in PHP 7 server only.
-I planned to provide support for both Apahce, Ngnix and IIS.
+Actually the frameworks is on heavy development. it has been tested with Apache (need .htaccess mod_rewrite) and built-in PHP 7 server (URL rewrite by root).

 ## Features and Roadmap